Event Overview

 • What are the most commercially viable use cases for D2D in the Americas, and how do they differ across the region and address existing connectivity gaps?

 • How can D2D services be structured to remain both profitable and affordable, particularly in rural, underserved, and low-income areas?
-What market strategies are proving most effective in achieving this?

 • What innovative applications of D2D connectivity are expected to drive consumer adoption and reshape the telecommunications market in the Americas?